hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Thus locked tokens are a way to give intrinsic value to an NFT, above & beyond what the NFT is worth in its own right.
 Token holders are incentivized to burn their NFTs in order to get back the value of the tokens locked within.

-Note that both regular Steem Engine tokens and other NFT instances can be locked within tokens in this manner.
+Note that both regular Hive Engine tokens and other NFT instances can be locked within tokens in this manner.
 You can even have a mix of different token types.

 ### locked token restrictions

 For performance reasons, the following rules apply when dealing with locked tokens.
-For the purposes of these rules, we use the term **container token** to refer to an NFT instance that contains other NFT instances locked within it (an NFT instance that only contains regular Steem Engine tokens is NOT considered to be a container token).
+For the purposes of these rules, we use the term **container token** to refer to an NFT instance that contains other NFT instances locked within it (an NFT instance that only contains regular Hive Engine tokens is NOT considered to be a container token).

 * A maximum of 10 different types of regular tokens can be locked up in a single NFT token (though the quantity of each has no limit).
 * A maximum of 50 NFT instances can be locked up in a single NFT token.
 A mix of different symbols is permitted without restriction.